 Our Construction Practice Group at Arent Fox frequently defends owners, landlords, design professionals, and contractors in claims for personal injury claims brought by construction workers.
 Absent a “grave injury” as defined under Section 11 of the New York Workers’ Compensation Law, these workers cannot sue their employer and will instead seek recovery by claiming against all of the other parties who were involved in the project (though the employer – typically a contractor – will invariably be brought into the action by means of a third-party complaint).

-To date, the potential for increased risks of bodily injury to the construction workers who prosecute green building projects has been generally unremarked upon by commentators, but a recent article that was forwarded to me by my colleague (and frequent GRELJ commenter) Brian Anderson, as well as some recent client work related to the subject, has me thinking about the intersection of green construction practices with these types of actions.
+To date, the potential for increased risks of bodily injury to the construction workers who prosecute green building projects has been generally unremarked upon by commentators, but a recent article that was forwarded to me by my colleague (and frequent GRELJ commenter) Brian Anderson, as well as some recent client work related to the subject, has me thinking about the intersection of green construction practices with these types of actions, and the use of legal aid for this, that can be found if you navigate here for this.

 In addition to the additional learning curve which certain types of green building installations may present to workers, some specific green building-related risks that project teams should consider and address in their site safety plans are as follows: